PrefectHQ/prefect/docs/index.md

 ### Frequently asked questions

-Prefect Orion represents a fundamentally new way of building and orchestrating data workflows.
+Prefect 2.0 represents a fundamentally new way of building and orchestrating data workflows.
 Learn more about the project by reading our [FAQ](faq.md).

 ### API reference